Branching processes with pairwise interactions: Introduction and main results

-where the second inequality follows from integration by parts and the last equality from (\ref{cebolla}).
-Thus, our claim follows from Theorem \ref{Theo3}.
+Note that a classical coupling argument between continuous-time Markov chains (see for e.g., \cite[Chapters IV and V]{Lindvall1992}) shows that, under our main hypothesis (\ref{main}), Theorems \ref{Theo1} and \ref{Theo3} may also imply similar results for more general classes of subcritical cooperative branching processes with interactions (i.e., including annihilation and catastrophes) as those studied in \cite{Pa2017}. \\

-It is also important to note that a classical coupling argument between continuous-time Markov chains (see for e.g., \cite[Chapters IV and V]{Lindvall1992}) shows that, under our main hypothesis (\ref{main}), Theorems \ref{Theo1} and \ref{Theo3} also imply the result established in Theorem 1 in \cite{Pa2017} for more general classes of subcritical cooperative branching processes with interactions (i.e., including annihilation and catastrophes). \\
+We conclude our exposition about the explosion event with the following remark in the subcritical regime.
+The integral tests in Theorem \ref{Theo1}, and in Corollary \ref{newcoro}, can be simplified.
+Indeed for $0 < \theta < x < 1$, we define